tutao/tutanota/doc/theming.md

 - If we have `window.whitelabelCustomizations`, apply theme from it
 - If we have theme passed in URL, use that
-- If we have a theme saved in storage [^1], use that
+- If we have a theme preference saved in storage [^1], resolve [^2] and use that
 - Or fall back to default theme

 [^1]: Storage can be either localStorage for web or device storage for apps.
 However, in this case we would be given a theme if there was one already.

+[^2]: System/automatic theme preference means that we need to query the system for the dark/light mode and pick a theme according to that.

+We are listening to the system theme changes and update the theme if needed (see theme.js).

 After login (apps only):